Building the perfect arc in your shot

 “A great shooter only varies plus or minus two degrees on shot arc.
-If the shooter puts the same power behind the shot and it’s consistently in the mid-40-degree range the ball is going to go the same distance says Carter.
-The evidence is provided in Figures 3, 4, 5 and 6.
+If the shooter puts the same power behind the shot ,and it’s consistently in the mid-40-degree range, the ball is going to go the same distance,” says Carter.
+See FIGURES 3, 4, 5 and 6.

-And look at Chris Mullin (see Figure 7).
-In this recorded shooting session Mullin shot 25 three-pointers for Noah Basketball research.
+Chris Mullin shot 25 three-pointers for Noah Basketball research.
 He made 24 of those shots and his average angle of entry was 44.5 with a low of 43 and a high of 46.
-This is the kind of consistency that builds an NBA career in which he made more shots than he missed (Mullin had a field-goal percentage of 50.9 percent during his 16-year career) and knocked down 86.5 percent of his free throws.
+This is the kind of consistency that builds an NBA career in which he made more shots than he missed (Mullin had a field-goal percentage of 50.9% during his 16-year career) and knocked down 86.5% of his free throws.

 The Noah System

-Despite all of the scientific proof and available research data sometimes coaches just need to hear from other coaches that an idea works to give that idea some merit.
-Several coaches were excited to discuss the benefits of the Noah research and the positive influence it has had on their teams including men’s college basketball’s all-time leader in victories the recently retired Don Meyer of Northern State University (S.D.).
+Despite all of the scientific proof and available research data, sometimes coaches just need to hear from other coaches that an idea works to give that idea some merit.
+Several coaches were excited to discuss the benefits of the Noah research and the positive influence it has had on their teams, including the legendary Don Meyer.

 “It helped me too.
 After awhile I could stand on the sideline and see with the naked eye that a shot was going to be too low or too high.”

-Bobby Luna head boys basketball coach at Gallatin High School (Tenn.) says having accurate reliable immediate information has led to his team shooting much better this year compared to last.
+Bobby Luna, head boys basketball coach at Gallatin High School (Tennessee), said having accurate, reliable, immediate information has led to his team shooting much better this year compared to last.

-Kevin Richards the girls varsity coach at Grosse Pointe South High School just outside of Detroit says his players saw immediate positive results after learning about Noah’s research and using the system and that he had a “breakfast club” of four girls in the offseason who were running through workouts at 6 a.m. just to use the machine.
+Kevin Richards, the girls varsity coach at Grosse Pointe South High School just outside of Detroit, said his players saw immediate positive results after learning about Noah’s research and using the system and that he had a “breakfast club” of four girls in the offseason who were running through workouts at 6 a.m. just to use the machine.